 “It’s this idea of, ‘If I buy something new, I’m going to really focus on the quality of that item and ensure it’s something I’m going to use, rather than accumulating a lot of things,” Liersch says.
 “Less is more and quality trumps quantity.”

 Similarly, an item on sale might not always be the best deal.
 Be sure to price check every item you’re interested in buying.
 Even a simple Google search can do.

 4. Travel tips: Don’t forget about your unused points and miles to fund your holiday travel

 Consumers are often sitting on a stockpile of credit card rewards — “free” money that can only be put to use if it is, in fact, used.
 After you’ve price-checked flights or found the best mode of transportation to where you’ll be celebrating the holidays, be sure to utilize any credit card rewards points to fund some of that travel.

 The right travel credit card could just be your saving grace in a high-inflationary environment.
 Not only could they offer you savings on flights, but many options on the market cover checked bags or travel insurance that can also help you save on any additional costs, such as delays or cancellations.

-5. Weighed down by holiday travel?
-Find unique ways to give gifts or host gatherings this season
+5. Find unique ways to give gifts or host gatherings this season

-But even if inflation is telling you otherwise, Americans may still be able to afford hosting a long-awaited holiday party — especially if they find unique ways to do it.
-That might include hosting a potluck so no one person has to take on the burden of purchasing inflated food or housekeeping items.
-It could also mean going down an even more unconventional route, such as explicitly asking your partygoers not to bring a gift.
+Still want to throw a holiday party?
+Host a potluck so no one person has to take on the cost burden.
+It could also mean going down an even more nontraditional route, such as explicitly asking your partygoers not to bring a gift.

 Americans might also be able to split gifts with others or give groups of people a gift they can share, such as purchasing a gift card for a family to enjoy a meal out together.